youssefelmougy/cryptoml/index.md

 Shitcoins have their pros and cons, as the purpose is for small investors who like to take risk and flip their money in efforts to make a 100-1000% increase in profit returns.
 The cons come in where the creators of these shitcoins often rug out the coin, meaning they initially own a very large portion of the coin, wait for a series of investments, then sell immediately causing those new investors to lose most of their money and make no profit.
 Other ways rugs can be detected are through fraudulent contracts, but we will focus on the large account holders.

 Our goal is to use predictive analysis techniques to help indicate whether a shitcoin is a potential rug or not, which can be determined by looking at all the recent transaction histories, holders, and contracts of the shitcoin [2][3].
 We will look at shitcoins that have already been rugged and ones that are still going strong to help with future coins.
+This will be valuable to evaluate the risk of investments into these shitcoins.

 ## Methods